cvega/githubapp-token-refresh/README.md

 - Service accounts are real users with interactive login capabilities.
 - Users require a seat on GitHub
-- Rotating account passwords can be difficult if mechanisms to facilitate rotation (e.g. Microsoft Key Vault or Hashicorp Vault) do not exist .
+- Rotating account passwords can be difficult if mechanisms to facilitate rotation (e.g. Microsoft Key Vault or Hashicorp Vault) do not exist.
 This includes updating the consumers of the key.
 - You must generate a static password and a token for the service account which is really two passwords now.
 - It's not uncommon for a service account to get assigned elevated privileges.